nicolas-aldao/nicolas-aldao/README.md

 After of that, I wanted to still learning so I joined the Platzi community (an educative online platform about technology) 🚀<br/>
 I'm currently doing the Coursera's Angular course to keep growing in my current job. 👓

-Besides technology I love to learn new things, specially those which make your life more meaningful and increase your productivity. 📈<br/>
+Besides technology, I love to learn new things, specially those which make your life more meaningful and increase your productivity. 📈<br/>
 I love to read about personal development, philosophy, theology and inspirational stories. 📚<br/>
 In my free time I like to play the guitar and sing (even though people say I'm not good at it haha). 🎻

-Thanks for visited me and have a good time!
+Thanks for visiting me and have a good day!